 So, our frontend might be tempted to type the response like so:

-Calling this function will give us nice auto-complete on the user's properties:
+Calling this function will give us a nice auto-complete on the user's properties:

 The problem with this approach is that we are putting trust the backend will always return the same properties, so we tell TypeScript we expect a User